CyannyPasiify/old-index.github.io/research/paper reviews/Convolution/An intriguing failing of convolutional neural networks and the CoordConv solution/An intriguing failing of convolutional neural networks and the CoordConv solution.md

 ---
-title: [Review] An intriguing failing of convolutional neural networks and the CoordConv solution
+title: "[Review] An intriguing failing of convolutional neural networks and the CoordConv solution"
 description: "CoordConv which means Conv with coordinates info cat in channel"
 ---